rememberSoftwares/gitfaas/README.md

 Gitfaas is a FAAS (Function As A Service) like [Openfaas](https://www.openfaas.com/) or [Fission](https://fission.io/) meaning that it provides developers with serverless containers.

-project status : PRE-ALPHA
+Project status : BETA STABLE
-Do not use in production before BETA.
-Everything works but is you try to break it, it will break.
+If you have any errors please create an issue.
+Thx

 ## Functionalities